 - One thing they need is a backstory.
 Your reader needs context to understand your character, where they’re coming from, and where they’re trying to go.
 A strong backstory provides important building blocks for your character driven story.

-- In every story, we have conflict, but in a character-driven story, the internal conflict becomes more important.
+- In every book, there is a conflict in a story, but in a character-driven story, the internal conflict becomes more important.
 Outside of the external forces working against the character, how are they struggling with themselves?
 The point of a character-driven story is the transformation, or arc, of that character.
 See our article on Rising Action.

 - Along with internal conflict, your character needs a strong voice and perspective.
 Why are they our main character?
 What makes them and their struggle unique?
 See this article on Voice in Writing.